femtomc/floe/README.md

 * Encode a "JAX-like" `Expr` representation _at comptime_ in Mojo.
 Write a tracing process that allows for construction of this representation out of `Mojo` `fn` types.
 * Extend the abstract lattice that JAX presents (`dtype` and `shape`) with "richer" information (reflecting underlying tensor information like layouts).

-Here's the first concrete goal the author has set for himself:
+Here's the MVP (aim high!) concrete goal the author has set for himself:
-* Express matmul as a program in the staged DSL, and differentiate it (aim high!)
+* Express matmul as a program in the staged DSL, and differentiate it.

 ## Where we're at